Marrow, 2022, plaster sculpture, electric light, height 224 cm

 Christian Andersson

-Christian Andersson, born 1973 in Stockholm, currently lives and works in Malmö and Paris.
+Christian Andersson was born in 1973 in Stockholm and currently lives and works in Paris, France and Coimbra, Portugal.

 As a point of departure in history, popular culture and the canon of western civilization, Andersson is fusing together myths and given facts into something of a hybrid encyclopedia.
 Juxtaposing emotion and reason, he’s leaving a door open to the unprompted, impulsive and extemporaneous as legitimate paths towards the limbo he conjures out of truth’s fictions.